JonTron: Personal life

 In July 2013, coinciding with Jafari's departure from Game Grumps, he announced that he had moved from Los Angeles to New York City.

 Jafari is married to Charlotte "Bear" Claw; the ceremony took place on October 23, 2019.
-On Christmas Day 2024, the two revealed that they are having a child together.
+On Christmas Day in 2024, the two announced that they were expecting a child together.
 On April 16, 2025, their son William Albert Jafari was born.